nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Tuesday 28-Feb-2023

+It's snowing again.

+Worked on researching interesting job openings, and exercised my brain with some q-and-a practice early this morning.
+It's a good wake-up exercise once I get some food and a cup of coffee in me. :coffee: :smiley:

+Snow stopped falling, everything is drying out now.

+Took at a look at some job openings, more research is needed.

+Decided to take a peek at the Portfolio webapp project from April last year.
+There were many issues, partly due to deprecated and vulnerable versions of modules, and partly due to various CSS and content problems.
+I took some time out to fix all of that and deployed a working version to Netlify.
+I added work items of things to fix and update to make this portfolio webapp a bit more appealing and useful.

 ## Monday 27-Feb-2023

 Continued working with Graph data structure and completed the challenge: Write a function for a directed, complete graph, that finds a total value of a path between two vertices.
 Key takeaways: